flvossen/data-project-group-19/README.md

 pca_loadings <- as.data.frame(pca_result$rotation)
 most_influential_classes <- rownames(pca_loadings[order(abs(pca_loadings$PC2), decreasing = TRUE)[1:5], ])
 ```
-From this, we can identify which classes play the most significant role and use them to examine whether these differ across study groups.
+From this, we can identify which classes play the most important role and use them to examine whether these differ across study groups.
 Taking the highest variables (or loadings) of a principal component, means identifying the original variables that contribute most significantly to that component.
 These variables have the strongest influence on the direction and variance explained by the component, highlighting the key factors or features driving the patterns captured by that principal component.
 Here we used principal component 2.

 ```{r}
 # PCA loadings as a data frame